Architecture Overview

 Configuration helpers (

-src/sshCommandRunner.ts,src/sshTerminal.ts): Execute one-off SSH commands from the sidebar or spawn an interactive SSH terminal using stored or prompted credentials.Webview clients (
+src/sshCommandRunner.ts,src/sshTerminal.ts): Execute one-off SSH commands from the devices view or spawn an interactive SSH terminal using the same validation and authentication pipeline as log streaming.SFTP explorer (

 Data and control flow